Sway Bar Disconnects

 • With the heim joints, it's important that both joints can be in the same orientation to minimize binding.
 For a vertical oerientation, like you have with bushing type end links, the threaded end of the joint will be installed vertical and the spherical bearing can then be turned to face any direction.

 • With a horizontal orientation, such as found on end links with tie rod ends, there are two options.
 One if to install the heim joint horizontally with the threaded end where the rod end used to fit.
 In this case, the orientation of the spherical bearing will be fixed and that needs to be such that the rotational pivot axis will align with the pivot axis of the suspension member, such as a control arm.
-SInce that control arm rotates up and down along an axis aligned to the frame, the hole in the heim joint needs to also be aligned with the frame.
-THe second option is to install our right angle adapter (see below) and that will allow the spherical bearing to be oriented in any direction.
+Since that control arm rotates up and down along an axis aligned to the frame, the hole in the heim joint needs to also be aligned with the frame.
+The second option is to install our right angle adapter (see below) and that will allow the spherical bearing to be oriented in any direction.

-• Add US$15.00/pr. for right angle adapters
+• Add US$20.00/pr. for right angle adapters

 • 2nd and 3rd gen 4Runners may need a right angle adapter.
 This is the same adapter as the v2.0 disconnects used.